Qowevisa/pipe-bundle/README.md

 numerates every line in stdin with pattern "n:\<LINE\>".
 Numerating start from 0.
 ### pex
 Piped EXclued or "anti-grep".
 It excludes every line from stdin if it has at least one of the arguments in line.
+### inverse
+Inverses every line in stream
+### prm
+removes every file from string in current directory by calling "rm" program